 This luxury hotel is 300m high, so if you’ve got a head for heights a trip to the top of the Torch gives you some of the best panoramic views of the city.
 At night the entire tower is lit up in a dazzling array of colours.
 If you want to go shopping afterwards then a walkway connects you right to the Villaggio Mall.

-No matter what you decide to do during your visit to Doha, Premier Inn hotels connects you to the city, and at an affordable price, too.
-Chat to our reception team who’ll be able to give you a few more tips on seeing the best of Doha for free.
+No matter what you decide to do during your visit, Premier Inn hotels in Doha connect you to the city, and at an affordable price.